Making a Submission

-Council may either approve (with or without conditions) or refuse an application.
+Following the completion of an assessment, the application may either be approved (with or without conditions) or refused.
 Should an application be refused, the applicant is able to appeal Council's decision in the Land and Environment Court.

 Following Council’s determination of an application, any person who has made a submission will be notified in writing of the decision regarding this application.
 In case of a petition only the head petitioner will be advised.